 Drillhole sites were validated for location using a handheld GPS, and iron formation was confirmed in drill core and in outcrop.
 Mr. Risto reviewed core handling, logging and sampling procedures.
 Core handling and sampling procedures were found to be sound.
-The drill core was found in good order in the core trays.
-Trays were being properly labelled with aluminum tape and an inventory of footage by tray was being kept.
-Core recovery was being estimated, the core was being photographed and magnetic susceptibility measurements were being taken down the drill core at a reading interval of 3 ft or less.
-Core was being split in half using a hydraulic splitter.
-The sampler was observed doing a careful job of reinserting the half core save portions back into the core trays and the other half into properly labelled plastic sample bags.
-Samples were then weighed, and this information recorded.
-Three part sample tickets were being used for sampling.
 Sample assays were completed at SGS's laboratory, Lakefield Ontario ("SGS-Lakefield").